RBS says will take 18 months to plug capital gap

 "Our capital ratios are transformed but we have another 18 months or so to get them in the final shape that we and our regulators want," Chief Executive Stephen Hester told shareholders at bank's annual meeting in Edinburgh.

-RBS has been pushing for the government to begin selling its 81 percent stake in the bank, the result of a 45.5 billion pound bail-out in 2008 during the financial crisis.
+RBS has been pushing for the government to begin selling its 81 percent stake in the bank, the result of a 45.5 billion pound ($69.42 billion) bail-out in 2008 during the financial crisis.

 The government is keen to sell but also needs to get a good deal for taxpayers, which are sitting on a paper loss of 18 billion pounds, based on RBS's current share price.